lsst-sqre/phalanx/docs/service-guide/add-external-chart.rst

 (See :doc:`add-a-onepassword-secret` for more about secrets.)

 If the required configuration for the chart is simple enough, you can reference the chart directly from Phalanx and put its configuration in the per-environment Phalanx ``values-*.yaml`` files.
-In this case, you can skip ahead to :doc:`add-application`, although still read the information below on what settings you may need to configure.
+In this case, you can skip ahead to :doc:`add-service`, although still read the information below on what settings you may need to configure.

 If configuring the chart is sufficiently complex, if you want to provide additional Kubernetes resources that are not part of the upstream chart, or if there is substantial configuration that should be shared between all Rubin Science Platform environments, you may want to create a wrapper chart.
 This is a chart that lives in the `charts repository <https://github.com/lsst-sqre/charts/>`__ and includes the upstream chart as a subchart.